Raptors and Native Plants: Living with Nature

 We are learning that when native plants are replaced by ornamentals, caterpillar populations can drop by as much as 75%.
 Fewer caterpillars mean less food for birds like chickadees and house wrens to feed their young.
 When these changes are multiplied across thousands of yards, it contributes to the staggering loss of nearly 3 billion birds over the past 50 years.
 What we plant in our yards can have a substantial impact on birds, insects, and the Earth we share.

-You don’t have to remove your favorite ornamentals, just make space for more native plants, trees, and shrubs where you can.
+Our owls, raptors, warblers and other birds are part of an intricate web of life that we can help support.
+We can all take part by simply making space for more native plants, trees, and shrubs where you can at home and in your community.
 If you missed the Observatory’s sale, the Wisconsin DNR offers a list of other native plant sales throughout the year.
 Every native plant you add helps make your yard a more welcoming stopover for birds and in supporting birds, we’re creating healthier, more resilient communities for everyone.
 Because, when birds thrive, so do we.

 “We can save the natural world – and ourselves, for we are part of it and it is an inextricable and essential part of us – if we stop segregating ourselves from nature and learn to live as a part of it.”
 Doug Tallamy, Nature’s Best Hope: A New Approach to Conservation that Starts in Your Yard.